 *Review the instructions on your package of rice for how much liquid is needed for your particular brand of rice.
 Some rice calls for a 1:1 1/2 ratio, some 1:2 ratio, rice to liquid.
 Use whatever ratio is indicated by your rice package.

-1 Spread the chopped bacon out in a pot so it covers the bottom completely and turn the heat to medium.
+1 Fry the bacon: Spread the chopped bacon out in a pot so it covers the bottom completely and turn the heat to medium.
 Fry it until it's crispy, then remove the bacon with a slotted spoon and reserve.
 Drain off all but about 2 tablespoons of bacon fat.

 2 Add onion, bell pepper: Add the onion and green pepper and sauté for 2 to 3 minutes.

 3 Add okra, cayenne, salt, and rice: Add the okra and increase the heat to high.
 Add the cayenne, salt and rice and stir-fry for 1 minute.